SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 - Under which conditions the system should allow or deny actions
 - What outcome confirms that the requirement is fulfilled

 These acceptance-oriented test ideas were later used to validate the system both manually and through automated test.
-In this way, test cases were already embedded in the analysis phase, even before implementation began.
+In this way, test cases were already embedded in the analysis phase.

+In practice, different types of tests naturally aligned with different parts of the V-Model:

+- High-level test cases and use-case validation corresponded to the upper part of the V (requirements and acceptance testing).
+- Automated tests focused mainly on the lower part of the V, especially unit and integration testing.

+Automated tests focused mainly on the lower part of the V, especially unit and integration testing.

 ### Tools and frameworks

+A combination of automated and manual testing tools was used throughout the project:

+- xUnit / JUnit – Used for writing automated unit and integration tests.
+- Mockito / Mocking frameworks – Used to isolate logic and mock external dependencies.
+- HTTP client–based tests – Used for endpoint-level testing.
+- .http files – Used early in development for manual REST endpoint testing.
+- BloomRPC – Used for manually testing gRPC endpoints.
+- In-memory repositories – Used to test logic without external dependencies.
+- IDE tooling (Visual Studio / IntelliJ) – Used for writing, executing, and debugging tests.

 ### What was tested

+Testing focused primarily on core logic and system-critical behavior, rather than attempting full coverage of all UI components.

+The following aspects of the system were tested:

+- Business logic in the logic server
+- REST and gRPC endpoints
+- Authentication and authorization behavior
+- Role-based access control
+- Course and draft management workflows
+- Integration between services

+The team aimed for high endpoint coverage, testing endpoints under different scenarios such as:

+- Different user roles and credentials
+- Authorized vs. unauthorized access
+- Expected success paths

+However, testing of faulty or malformed input data was less comprehensive.
+While access control and permissions were thoroughly tested, negative scenarios involving invalid data were sometimes under-tested.
+This limitation is acknowledged as an area for improvement.

 ### Method-level test case documentation

 ### Benefits and bug detection

 ## Result